Tencent to grow gaming empire with $148M acquisition of Conan publisher Funcom in Norway – TechCrunch

 Today, Tencent is one of the world’s biggest video game companies: in its last reported quarter (Q3 in November), Tencent said that it make RMB28.6 billion ($4.1 billion) in online gaming revenue, with smartphone games accounting for RMB24.3 billion of that.

 Acquisitions and controlling stakes form a key part of the company’s growth strategy in gaming.
 Among its very biggest deals, Tencent paid $8.6 billion for a majority stake in Finland’s Supercell back in 2016.
-It also has a range of controlling stakes in Riot Games, Epic, Ubisoft, Paradox, Frontier and Miniclip.
+It also has a range of investments in a number of other gaming companies that include Riot Games, Epic, Ubisoft, Paradox, Frontier and Miniclip.
 These companies, in turn, also are making deals: just earlier this month it was reported (and sources have also told us) that Miniclip acquired Israel’s Ilyon Games (of Bubble Shooter fame) for $100 million.
+Some of Tencent’s investments are minority stakes, as was the case in Funcom: the bigger picture is that each of them could potentially represent another acquisition target for the company.

 Turning back to Funcom, Tencent was already an investor in the company: it took a 29% stake in it in September 2019 in a secondary deal, buying out KGJ Capital (which had previously been the biggest shareholder).